Note: If

 gentleman in a latex mask, where the evening’s performances are in full swing.

-Making his way through the backstage area, the camera cuts to a close up of Michael’s face and he is now on stage, in a bow
+Making his way through the backstage area, the camera cuts to a close up of

-tie and tuxedo and performs SMOOTH CRIMINAL with 1920’s gangster back up dancers on stage next to
+Michael’s face and he is now on stage, in a bow tie and tuxedo and performs SMOOTH CRIMINAL with 1920’s gangster back up

 During